rossholdway/rules/README.md

 # Validate
 A simple TypeScript runtime validator with good performance, zero dependencies and developer friendly UX.

 Build a schema using predefined rules, or create your own.
 Valid data will be returned typed.
-Let's look at some examples.

 ## Demo